asynkron/protoactor-website/hugo/content/docs/metrics.md

 ## Using Prometheus and Grafana to store and visualize metrics

 Another example of Prometheus metrics setup might be found in [ActorMetrics example](https://github.com/asynkron/protoactor-dotnet/tree/dev/examples/ActorMetrics).
-This one doesn't use OpenTelemetry Exporter and the application has own [endpoint for Prometheus metrics](https://github.com/asynkron/protoactor-dotnet/blob/dev/examples/ActorMetrics/Startup.cs#L29).

 In this section, it will be presented how to run Prometheus and Grafana locally using Docker.
-In the setup showned above, it is also required to run [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) to be able to save metrics in Prometheus.

 ```yml
 version: '3.7'